 Red Lion is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,321 people and two constituent neighborhoods, Red Lion is the 216th largest community in Pennsylvania.
 Red Lion has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Red Lion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Red Lion is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Red Lion who work in office and administrative support (10.67%), sales jobs (8.93%), and healthcare (7.86%).
+Red Lion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Red Lion is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Red Lion who work in office and administrative support (12.16%), sales jobs (10.95%), and food service (6.92%).

-As is often the case in a small borough, Red Lion doesn't have a public transportation system that people use for their commute.
+Red Lion is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Red Lion in 2010 was $24,499, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $97,996 for a family of four.
+The per capita income in Red Lion in 2010 was $21,347, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $85,388 for a family of four.
 However, Red Lion contains both very wealthy and poor people as well.

 The people who call Red Lion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Lion residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Red Lion include Irish, English, Italian, and Dutch.

 The most common language spoken in Red Lion is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.